 \item Inclusivist externals: hubs are vertices classified as hubs according to any metric.
 The remaining vertices will be peripheral if they are classified as such according to any metric.
 The rest of the vertices will be intermediary vertices. \end{itemize}

-These compound criteria, and their possible reduction, can be formalized in strict mathematical terms, but this was considered out of the scope of the present article.
-Important here is to notice that the compound criteria can be used to examine network sections in the case of a low number of messages, as will be shown later.
+These compound criteria, and the simplification of possibilities listed above (exclusivist/inclusivist, criterion/cascade/externals) , can be formalized in strict mathematical terms, but this was considered out of the scope of the present article.
+Important here is to notice that the compound criteria can be used to examine network sections in the case of a low number of messages, such as in the figures of .

-Results from applying this classification method are reported in Section~\ref{subsec:pih}.
+Results from applying this classification method, i.e. the achievement of well defined sectors by comparison of the real network with the Erd\”os R\'enyi model, are reported in Section~\ref{subsec:pih}.

 \subsubsection{Topological measurements}\label{measures}